 Ruth essentially left a season of security and safety, and entered into one filled with uncertainty and danger.
 But, the transition was simply a pathway leading her somewhere more beautiful than before.
 God wants this for you too.

-But, I know.
-It doesn’t make it any less hard to walk through.
+But, I get it, It doesn’t make it any less hard to walk through.
 Transitional seasons tend to…

 - Be extremely uncomfortable as they push you out of the security you once had and leave you in unknown territory.